Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Appendix E: Biorthogonal chiral displacement

 The biorthogonal chiral displacement is defined as

 In the PT-symmetric region, all eigenvalues $E_{j,s}$ are real.
-Therefore, the second term of Eq.~\ref{Eq:ChiralS} is rapidly oscillating, which converges to zero when averaged over sufficiently long time sequences.
+Therefore, the second term of Eq.~\ref{Eq:ChiralS} rapidly oscillates, which converges to zero when averaged over sufficiently long time sequences.
 The first term of Eq.~\ref{Eq:ChiralS} is time independent and gives the mean chiral displacement

 Similarly, we can calculate the chiral displacement $\bar{\mathcal{C}} _B(\infty)$ for initial state $|0_B\rangle$ and $\nu(0)=\bar{\mathcal{C}} (\infty)\equiv\frac{1}{2}[\bar{\mathcal{C}}_A(\infty)+\bar{\mathcal{C}} _B(\infty)]$.
-For Hermitian systems, one has $\bar{\mathcal{C}}_A(\infty)= \bar{\mathcal{C}}_B(\infty)$~\cite{science.aat3406S}, and we find it also holds here.
+For Hermitian systems, one has $\bar{\mathcal{C}}_A(\infty)= \bar{\mathcal{C}}_B(\infty)$~\cite{science.aat3406}, and we find it also holds here.
 We can just use the chiral displacement $\mathcal{C}_A(t)$ to probe the topology and drop the subscript $A$.

-\emph{Experimental realization.---}In the main text, we have discussed the realization of our model using coupled micro-ring cavities.
-Here we show how the input-output Sagnac waveguide allows the measurement in the spin basis $|\pm \rangle $.
-As shown in Fig.~\ref {figS3:input-output}(a), the input-output waveguide is a ring interferometer with a $50:50$ beam splitter (BS).
-Let us denote the input-output field operators as $c_{1,\text{in}}$, $c_{1,\text{in}}$ and $c_{1,\text{out}}$ $ c_{1,\text{out}}$, their relations with the field operators $c_{\uparrow }^{\prime }$ and $c_{\downarrow }^{\prime }$ inside the Sagnac interferometer are~\cite{Yariv.PhotonicsS,hafezi2011robustS}